orangecms/gobusybox/README.md

 If commands from more than one Go module are combined into a busybox, there are a few common dependency pitfalls to be aware of.

-`gobusybox` will do its best to print actionable suggestions like this in case of conflicts.
+`gobusybox` will do its best to print actionable suggestions as explained with the following example in case of conflicts.

 Let's say, for example, that [u-root](https://github.com/u-root/u-root)'s `cmds/core/*` is being combined into a busybox with